Motor Drive FAQs

 Some of this has to do with musical values – your perceptual framework and what in a musical performance your attention is drawn to.
 We’re all different in this regard.
 I tend to listen to a lot of rhythmically complex music with interleaving musical lines, so dynamic behavior (and unraveling these musical lines) is important to me.
 Of course, benefits like lowered distortion are a universal value.

-My take is that when the urge to experiment strikes (and we all know that it occurs frequently with Verdier owners <grin>) that you play with eliminating as many “springs” out of your drive system as possible – as long as it’s reversible.
+My take is that when the urge to experiment strikes (and we all know that it occurs frequently with Verdier owners <grin>) that you play with locking down your suspension.
+It is reversible after all.

 The most frequent Verdier height dimension we’ve encountered positions the center-line of the drive belt so it is 7.5” (190 mm) above the turntable shelf.